chocolatey/choco-wiki/CommandsPack.md

-# Chocolatey Pack (choco pack / cpack)
+# Chocolatey Pack (choco pack)

 Chocolatey will attempt to package a nuspec into a compiled nupkg.
+Some may prefer to use `cpack` as a shortcut for `choco pack`.

 ## Usage